LinuxCrashCourse/LinuxCrashCourse/Tabs/Programming/C-C++.md

   gcc helloworld.c
   g++ mycode.cc                   #compile mycode.cc link, and generate executable a.out
-  g++ -g a.cc                     #compile a.cc with debugging information g++ mycode.cc -o myexecutable   #compile mycode.cc and generate executable myexecutable g++ -c a.cc                     #compile a.cc and create the object file a.o g++ -O2 a.cc                    #compile a.cc with maximum ordinary optimization g++ a.cc b.cc -lpthread         #compile a.cc and b.cc and link with pthread library g++ a.cc b.o  -Llibs -lmylib    #compile a.cc, link with already compiled b.o with library libmylib.a or libmylib.so (on linux) g++ -Bstatic ..                 # static link g++ -Bdynamic ...               # dynamic link
+  g++ -g a.cc                     #compile a.cc with debugging information g++ -Wall a.cc                  #compile a.cc showing all warnings (clean your code!) g++ mycode.cc -o myexecutable   #compile mycode.cc and generate executable myexecutable g++ -c a.cc                     #compile a.cc and create the object file a.o g++ -O2 a.cc                    #compile a.cc with maximum ordinary optimization g++ a.cc b.cc -lpthread         #compile a.cc and b.cc and link with pthread library g++ a.cc b.o  -Llibs -lmylib    #compile a.cc, link with already compiled b.o with library in directory libs libmylib.a or libmylib.so (on linux) g++ -Bstatic ..                 # link to static library (.a) g++ -Bdynamic ...               # link to dynamic library (.so) g++ -c -fPIC a.cc               # generate Position Independent Code suitable for putting in shared object g++ -shared -Wl,-soname,liba.so.1 -o liba.so.1.0.1 a.o	  #build dynamic library
   ```

 <details><summary>In Depth Information</summary>
+- gcc vs g++
 - Flags
   - Optimizing
     - -O0 This is the default. this has the fastest compile time and is bent for debugging